 (a) SIZE.
 All documents presented for filing, except trial exhibits, shall be formatted to print on standard letter-size paper (8-1/2" x 11").

-(b) PROOF OF SERVICE.
-Where service of a document on a non-Filing User is required, proof of service shall be submitted with the document filed, or filed separately by the earlier of two days thereafter or the time of the hearing.
+(b) NON-FILING USERS.
+Where service, notice, transmittal or mailing of a document on a non-Filing User is required, proof thereof shall be submitted with the document filed, or filed separately by the earlier of two days thereafter or the time of the hearing.

 (c) FACSIMILE TRANSMISSION.
 Documents delivered by facsimile transmission directly to the clerk shall not be accepted for filing.